MarcBrillault/embryoFresh/README.md

         `your_model_name` matches your model's name, in snake_case (`FooBar` becomes `foo_bar`).

         The display of the image is now managed by the ImageController.

+### Transformers and Collections

+In order to generate displayable data for the templates, Objects need to be transformed to arrays.
+EmbryoFresh provides a simple way to generate them for objects or even collections.

+1. Create the transformer file : `php artisan make:transformer MyObjectTransformer`
+2. Adapt its contents :
+    1. The `transform()` method must have one of your models as an argument
+    2. Adapt the return so it displays only what is needed
+3. The call depends on whether you use one single object or an eloquent collection
+    1. For a single "MyObject" model, here's an example:
+        ```php
+            $transformer   = new \App\Http\Transformers\MyObjectTransformer();
+            var_dump($transformer->transform($myObject));
+        ```
+    2. For an eloquent collection, here's the walkthrough:
+        1. use the `\App\Http\Traits\CollectionTrait` on your controller
+        2. here's an example of code:
+            ```php
+               var_dump(self::getCollectionAsArrayWithoutData($myObjectsCollection, new \App\Http\Transformers\MyObjectTransformer()));
+            ```